fangq/mcx/README.txt

 ---------------------------------------------------------------------------
 II.
 Requirement and Installation

+Please read this section carefully.
+The majority of failures using MCX were found related to incorrect installation of CUDA library and NVIDIA driver.

-For MCX-CUDA, the requirements for using this software are
+For MCX-CUDA, the requirements for using this software include

 *. a CUDA capable NVIDIA graphics card
+*. pre-installed CUDA toolkit [1]
-*. pre-installed CUDA driver [1] and NVIDIA graphics driver
+*. pre-installed NVIDIA graphics driver

-If your hardware does not support CUDA, the installation of the CUDA toolkit will fail.
+You must use a CUDA capable NVIDIA graphics card in order to use MCX.
 A list of CUDA capable cards can be found at [2].
-Generally speaking, GeForce 8XXX series or newer are required.
+The oldest graphics card that MCX supports is GeForce 8XXX series (circa 2006).
-Using the latest NVIDIA card is expected to generate the best speed (GTX 4xx is twice faster than 2xx, which is twice faster than 8800/9800).
-For simulations with large volumes, sufficient video memory is also required to perform the simulation.
+Using the latest NVIDIA card is expected to produce the best speed (GTX 4xx is twice faster than 2xx, which is twice faster than 8800/9800).
+To use the "fermi" version of MCX, you must have a fermi (GTX 4xx) or newer (5xx/6xx/7xx series) graphics card.
+The fermi version of MCX supports atomic operations and photon detection within a single binary.

+For simulations with large volumes, sufficient graphics memory is also required to perform the simulation.
 The minimum amount of graphics memory required for a MC simulation is Nx*Ny*Nz*Ng bytes for the input tissue data plus Nx*Ny*Nz*Ng*4 bytes for